Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 Marketing and personalization on digital platforms

-As part of our marketing efforts, we use segmentation as a means of selecting the target group for marketing campaigns.
+Segmentation: As part of our marketing efforts, we use segmentation as a means of selecting the target group for marketing campaigns.
 For example, if we are going to send out a campaign for new electronic door locks, we segment out those of our customers who already have such door locks installed.
 We may also use geography, house type and other relevant and non-discriminatory factors as a basis for our segmentation.
 Furthermore, we perform automated analysis of our customer databases in order to identify the appropriate marketing activities towards the various customer groups.
+In digital marketing activities, we also use segmentation to avoid showing marketing content to those that are already customers of Sector Alarm.
+For this segmentation we use the services Facebook Conversion API and Google Enhanced Conversions, where Facebook and Google as our data processors process hashed e-mail addresses, phone numbers, names and IP addresses in order to exclude the customers from digital marketing activities.

 Quality assurance and training